 Hazardous and dangerous items

 Medical devices and accessories

-For all the effort and hassle that goes into selling books, we are not big fans of them.
+For all the effort and hassle that goes into selling books, we are not big fans of the Amazon business model.
 That being said, many sellers are profitable selling them with the right strategy.
 However, expect some tough times before you become profitable.